10 Hilarious And Strange Kidz Bop Covers

 If I Were A Boy: Imagine you're at an elementary school glee club performance.
 Ok, now press play.

-Lyric Changes: "You're just a boy you don't understand how it feels to love a girl some day you wish you were a better one" Apparently man is a dirty word so they had to change it to the word "one"?
+Lyric Changes: "You're just a boy you don't understand how it feels to love a girl some day you wish you were a better one”.
+Apparently the original lyric of “man" is a dirty word so they had to change it to the word "one"?
 I don't get it.

 1985: This is another song plagued with children screaming starting at just 13 seconds in!
 Wow!
 But the big story here is that this cover is filled with some of the most bizarre choices of inappropriate lyrics carried over from the original version.